 What’s worse for your reputation than your clients finding out that not only was your information at risk, but theirs was, too?
 Consumer trust, once lost, takes quite some time to rebuild.
 A cyberattack can be detrimental to your social standing, and let’s be real, in a world of social media comparison, people will talk.

-Let’s be honest, when it comes to passwords, we’re all kind of…bad.
-It’s either the name of our favorite car or the first puppy we ever had.
+Let’s be honest, when it comes to passwords, most of us are kind of…bad.
+It’s either the name of our first car or our childhood pet.

-We think that if we add a special character in there somewhere, we’re safe, but the fact is, there are people who’ve committed their entire careers to knowing what makes you tick in order to crack the code.
+We think that if we add a special character in there somewhere, we’re safe.
+But the fact is, there are people who’ve committed their entire careers to knowing what makes you tick in order to crack the code.
 And we don’t exactly make it hard; most of us are guilty of revealing potential passwords and security question answers on social media without much thought.

 Train your employees on things to avoid, like reusing old passwords, creating weak passwords, and resetting passwords through unknown email links.
 These practices alone significantly lower your chances of an external attack.

 COVID-19 changed everything.
-Businesses went from having a few lucky work-from-home Fridays, to making it a prerequisite that the workforce operate remotely.
+Most businesses went from having a few lucky work-from-home Fridays, to an entirely remote workforce, within a week.

-This opened up a whole new world of human error as the comfort of home often means people’s guard is low.
-Not to mention, many employees often don’t even know words like phishing and whaling in the context of emails and a work environment.
+Hybrid and remote work opened up a whole new world of human error as the comfort of home led people to drop their guard, and access digital tools from less secure personal devices.
+Many employees don’t even understand how phishing and whaling scams work in the context of emails and a work environment.